 The Fellows are a small, select group who attend panel discussions, dinners and networking events together.
 Fellows also attend the Washington Policy Seminar, put on by the Institute for Educational Leadership (IEL) in Washington, D.C., an incredible opportunity to meet leaders in education from across the country.

-The 10-month program operates under the auspices of CU Denver School of Public.
+The 10-month program operates under the auspices of CU Denver School of Public Affairs.
 The program has been in operation in Colorado for 20 years, from 1978-1997, and re-established in 2012-13.

 Costs, which are paid by the Fellow's sponsoring organization, include participation in the 10-month program and a fee to IEL for registration for the four-day national conference in Washington, D.C.
 The sponsoring organization and/or the Fellow will cover the costs for travel and hotel for the conference.